Factr/browsr/README.md

 # browsr
-Browser extension written in Kango supporting Firefox, Safari, Chrome
+Browser extension for [Factr](https://factr.com) supporting Firefox, Safari, Chrome.
+Factr is customized, real-time knowledge-sharing, letting your organization know more and act faster.